shailesh1729/tisp/book/cvxopt/lagrange_multipliers.md

    be empty.
 1. The condition {eq}`eq-opt-efj-grad-mult-sum-tan-cone`
    is referred to as the *Lagrangian stationarity condition*.
+   It states that the gradient of the Lagrangian function is nonnegative along all tangent directions at the local minimizer.
 1. It can be viewed as the necessary condition for $\bx^*$ to be a local minimizer of the function
    $L(\bx, \bt^*, \br^*)$.